Bangladesh: What's behind the spike in journalist killings? – DW – 11/14/2024

 The interim administration, however, has maintained that it is committed to ensuring media freedom.

-Shafiqul Alam, press secretary to Bangladesh's Chief Adviser Yunus, told DW that the administration was carrying out investigations into those killed during the anti-Hasina unrest.
+Shafiqul Alam, the interim leader's press secretary, told DW that the administration was carrying out investigations into those killed during the anti-Hasina unrest.

 He stressed that media organizations must also reflect on their role in protecting journalists, especially when reporting in conflict settings.